Az-Net/Proposals/Mathematics/Limiting God.md

 # Limiting the Idea of 'God'
+* Our paper provides a thought-provoking exploration of mathematical concepts with philosophical implications.
+By elaborating on the insights and strengthening connections to other fields, you can enhance its impact and inspire further discussion on the fascinating interplay between mathematics, philosophy, and spirituality.
+*
 ### By: ~Az)

 Here is a definition of a set of points that converges into a circle, fluctuates as a sine wave, approaches infinity, and becomes bound by limitations: